The Parenting

-The Parenting is an upcoming American horror-comedy film directed by Craig Johnson and written by Kent Sublette.
-It stars Brian Cox, Edie Falco, Lisa Kudrow, Dean Norris, Nik Dodani, Brandon Flynn, Vivian Bang and Parker Posey.
+The Parenting is a 2025 American comedy horror film directed by Craig Johnson and written by Kent Sublette.
+It stars Nik Dodani, Brandon Flynn, Parker Posey, Vivian Bang, Lisa Kudrow, Dean Norris, Brian Cox, and Edie Falco.

+The film premiered on Max on March 13, 2025.

 Premise

 A young gay couple, Rohan and Josh, host a weekend getaway with their respective parents in a country house rental.
 Things take a turn when the three couples discover the presence of a 400-year-old evil entity.